franck-gaspoz/CommandLine.NetCore/README.md

     void MyOperation(Param<string> arg0,Opt<bool> arg1)

     // can also have an auto-mapped parameter to the operation context:
-    // a parameter of type OperationContext can be placed anywhere in the parameters list void MyOperation(...,OperationContext context,..)
+    // a parameter of type CommandContext can be placed anywhere in the parameters list void MyOperation(...,CommandContext context,..)
     ```

 * methods **`For`** can be chained